nawaljahmed/Virtual-Reality-Accuracy-And-Precision-Research-Project/README.md

 [Matlab Data](https://github.com/NawalJAhmed/HTC-Vive-Research-Project/blob/master/Assets/MATLAB%20file%20for%20plots.zip) and [Excel Data](https://github.com/NawalJAhmed/HTC-Vive-Research-Project/blob/master/Assets/UI_Data_Table_Graphs.xlsx) for the throws.

 This was a research project done for my User Interface Engineering Class.
 My group and I decided on determining if it was possible to train someone in a virtual enviornment such as throwing a ball to a target and extrapolate the results of that into a real life space.

+The device we used was the HTC Vive.

 The testing method was done by all group members in which we all took turns throwing a ball onto a target at different disatances a select number of time and recorded those results on a map to determine accuracy and precision.
 We made a scoring system to register how well each participant did.
 The data was inputed into MatLab and Excel.